Leadership Workshop – Section Officers

-Section and Student Chapter leaders engage and share in a day focused on creating the best member experience.
+Section leaders engage and share in a day focused on creating the best member experience.
 Attendees leave energized with ideas and a support network of fellow leaders.
 Those participating in this workshop have consistently been recognized as the best in SPE.

 Digital Energy Technical Section Dinner

 1930–2200 (Ticketed Event) | Turner Valley Room, Mezzanine Level, Fairmont Palliser Hotel

 Remote operations, enabled by the latest data and information technologies, is a current hot topic within the industry.
 Many operators see this as a way of reducing OPEX, improving production performance, reducing risks, and improving safety.
 This approach is being applied to both Brownfield and Greenfield assets both onshore and offshore.
 The concept ranges from Remote Operations and engineering support, through full remote control, to radically minimum staffed operational models and concepts.
 Remote Operations opportunities mostly relay on several impactful technologies including connectivity, interoperability, instrumentation and control systems, real time data and information, analytics, IOT, security and privacy, computing resources, and mobile worker.

 This dinner session will examine the foundational technologies used to achieve great improvements, explore the current state of the art with respect to remote operations, and will draw on examples from all parts of the oil and gas industry.
 The session will also include examples from other industries that we may be able to learn from.

 Sujatha Kumar, Founder and Managing Partner, Ayatis LLC; Technology Advisor, Knightsgate Ventures

 Luigi A. Saputelli, Reservoir Engineering Expert, ADNOC Upstream and Founder, Frontender Corporation

 Welcome to the inaugural SPE Women in Energy Committee ATCE Breakfast!